 - Application - The SaaS application where the login was attempted

-- Restricted Domain - The domain the user tried to access
+- Restricted Identifier - The tenant identifier that the user attempted to access

 - Category - The URL category of the login endpoint